liqd/adhocracy4/docs/embed.md

     -   Add the code to `adhocracy4.onReady()`  TODO: not implemented yet

--   When including user generated content in django templates, you must always use wagtail's `richtext` filter instead of `safe`.
-This is required to automatically assign the embed target "external" to user generated links.
+-   For cases where you cannot easily add data attributes to elements (e.g. links in user generated content), you can wrap it in a block with class `rich-text` instead.
+A simple way to do this is to use wagtail's `richtext` filter instead of `safe`.

 -   The embed shell will only show content if it is returned with a 200 code.
     Any other code will produce an error alert.
 This works well with django's